captainzero93/simple-snake-python-pygme/README.md

 # .Py Snake Game 🐍

 A simple implementation of the classic Snake game built with Python and Pygame.
-Building rom source shoul work on Mac and Linux (untested).
+Building from source should work on Mac and Linux (untested).

 <p style="text-align:center;">